Taylor dismisses claims he is ducking Catterall

 Josh Taylor says "it's absolute nonsense" to suggest he is ducking a rematch with Jack Catterall.

-The 32-year-old Scot won a highly-contentious points decision when the pair fought in February last year.
+The 32-year-old Scot won a highly contentious points decision when the pair fought in February last year.

-A return to Glasgow for a rematch was set for 4 March, but a foot injury suffered by Taylor has caused the bout to be postponed.
+A return to Glasgow for a rematch was set for 4 March, but a foot injury sustained by Taylor has caused the bout to be postponed.

 "I've made a lot of sacrifices to make this fight happen," Taylor tells BBC Scotland.